Underwood-Inc/rituals/docs/INSTALLATION.md

-# Installation Guide - Totem Rituals Datapack
+# Installation Guide - Ritualsack

-This guide will walk you through installing the Totem Rituals datapack step by step, assuming you have no prior experience with Minecraft datapacks.
+This guide will walk you through installing the Ritualsack step by step, assuming you have no prior experience with Minecraft datapacks.

 ## What is a Datapack?